All Episodes

 Don't try this at home, folks.

-By 2008, 40% of 18 to 24 year olds were enrolled in college.
+By 2008, 40% of 18 to 24-year-olds were enrolled in college.

-In other words, we're approaching the stage where the average American is twice as old by the time he completes his education as he was in nineteen forty, and he spent over twice as long in the classroom, and in theory gotten twice as much attention from his school mom, uh because the p pupil teacher ratio is half today of what it was a uh century ago.
+And he spent over twice as long in the classroom and, in theory, gotten twice as much attention from his school mom because the pupil-teacher ratio is half today of what it was a century ago.

-Think about that lost eighth grade America.
+Think about that lost 8th grade America.

-Think about that lost eighth grade America that built this great republic, uh and then uh and then think about a world in which uh we stay in school till we're thirty, stay in school till early middle age to get some uh get some ridiculous credentials so we can regulate all the great iconic American inventions out of ex existence.
+And then think about a world in which we stay in school till we're 30, stay in school till early middle age to get some ridiculous credentials so we can regulate all the great iconic American inventions out of existence.

 On that cheery note, let's go to Paul in Auburn, California.